michell3/Hololens-Kinect/README.md

 - Render lines for bones like in the Kinect View example
 - Reduce noise in the movements
 - Track the location of the Kinect so that bodies can be placed in their real location

+## Known Errors
+- Sometimes the Hololens-Receiver app crashes in the Unity Editor upon receiving skeletal data

+## Credits
+This was made for Hololens development at the Studio for Creative Inquiry.
+Feel free to use these scripts for your own Hololens + Kinect projects.